jessding/jessding/README.md

 ### 👋 Hi!
 I'm Jess Ding, aka [jessding](https://jessding.com)!

-I'm a rising senior (class of 2023) at MIT and will probably undertake my M.Eng (class of 2024).
+I'm a rising senior (class of 2023) at MIT and M.Eng (class of 2024).
 I want to work on interesting, highly applicable projects where I can ask questions, learn, and contribute as much as I want!

 🙋🏻‍♀️ Pronouns: she/her
 :house: Hometown: Austin, Texas